webix-hub/gitbook-webix-jet/chapter4.md

 	}
 });
 ```
-The handler will be called each time the url changes and restore the state of the views after reloading the application.
+The handler will be called each time the url changes and restore the state of the view after reloading the application.